konfuzio-ai/konfuzio-sdk/docs/sdk/examples/intro.md

    :language: python
    :lines: 40

-The Document will be deleted from your local data folder but it will remain in the Konfuzio Server.
+The Document will be deleted from your local data folder, but it will remain in the Konfuzio Server.
 If you want to get it again you can update the Project.

 If you want to delete a document permanently you can do it like so:

 .. literalinclude:: /sdk/boilerplates/test_get_started.py
    :language: python
-   :lines: 45
+   :lines: 46

 #### Upload Document
 To upload a new file (see [Supported File Types](https://help.konfuzio.com/specification/supported_file_types/index.html))